alexwardcodes/Project1-Odyssey/README.md

 ## Description

 This project was assigned at the end of the second week of the SEI course.
-The aim of the project being to design a game from scratch within one week, working individidually.
+The aim of the project being to design a game from scratch within one week, working individually.
 I gave my project the name of **Odyssey**.

 ## Deployment link